nestordemeure/nestordemeure.github.io/content/writing/essays/script_about_scriptwriter.md

 **STATUS: DRAFT**

+> "Bad books on writing and thoughtless English professors solemnly tell beginners to Write What You Know, which explains why so many mediocre novels are about English professors contemplating adultery." -- Joe Haldeman

 I believe there is an inherent lazyness to people writing about their own profession book, scriptwriter, mangaka, moviemaker